Thursday, January 26 | Thought Leadership, EHR Solutions and Operations, Care Coordination

 How Technology Drives Game-Changing Workforce Satisfaction

-By David Strocchia, Senior Vice President & Managing Director, Human Services
+By David Strocchia, SVP and Managing Director, Human Services

 County behavioral health and human services agencies and local health departments have been challenged as never before over the past few years.
 Faced with a worldwide pandemic and an unprecedented demand for services, they have found creative and innovative ways to continue to positively impact and improve the health of their clients.
 Most organizations have done this in spite of major obstacles, including significant workforce recruitment and retention challenges.